jonescompneurolab/hnn-core/README.rst

 and biophysically detailed dynamical system model of human thalamocortical brain circuits with only a few lines of code.
-Given its modular, object-oriented design, HNN-core makes it easy to generate and evaluate hypotheses on the mechanistic origin of signals measured with MEG/EEG or intracranial ECoG.
+Given its modular, object-oriented design, HNN-core makes it easy to generate and evaluate hypotheses on the mechanistic origin of signals measured with magnetoencephalography (MEG), electroencephalography (EEG), or intracranial electrocorticography (ECoG).
 A unique feature of the HNN model is that it accounts for the biophysics generating the primary electric currents underlying such data, so simulation results are directly comparable to source localized data (current dipoles in units of nano-Ampere-meters); this enables precise tuning of model parameters to match characteristics of recorded signals.
 Multimodal neurophysiology data such as local field potential (LFP), current-source density (CSD), and spiking dynamics can also be simulated simultaneously with current dipoles.

 While the HNN-core API is designed to be flexible and serve users with varying levels of coding expertise, the HNN-core GUI is designed to be useful to researchers with no formal computational neural modeling or coding experience.

-For more information visit [https://hnn.brown.edu](https://hnn.brown.edu).
+For more information visit `https://hnn.brown.edu <https://hnn.brown.edu>`_.
-There, we describe the use of HNN in studying the circuit-level origin of some of the most commonly measured MEG/EEG and ECoG signal: event related potentials (ERPs) and low frequency rhythms (alpha/beta/gamma).
+There, we describe the use of HNN in studying the circuit-level origin of some of the most commonly measured MEG/EEG and ECoG signals: event related potentials (ERPs) and low frequency rhythms (alpha/beta/gamma).

 Contributors are very welcome.
 Please read our